 However, its not to everyone’s taste and so this recipe is all about taking those lovely little Christmas sprouts and pouring over a sauce that is so decadent, so deliciously creamy, and so packed full of lovely Gorgonzola that no one will want to say no – ever.
 This year guys, if you decide to give this recipe a go, the show stopper will be the sprouts!

 So forget about leeks in cheese sauce and lets get Christmas sprouts all dressed up and ready strut their stuff.
-(Unless you really would prefer leeks in cheese sauce , in which case check out my recipe here) 🙂
+(Unless you really would prefer leeks in cheese sauce or cauliflower cheese, in which case check out my recipes below:

 Making Christmas Sprouts in Cheese Sauce